Maintenance break in e-services on 1 October 2022 from 6:00 to 20:00; breaks may also occur on the kela.fi website More

 Temporary residence in Finland

 If you live in Finland temporarily, you will usually only be entitled to necessary emergency social assistance (e.g. food and necessary medicines).
 The assistance is awarded in the form of vouchers.
 However, you must first check whether you can receive help with your finances and the return home in some other way.
 Such assistance can come, for instance, through a money transfer, through an insurance policy or via the diplomatic mission of your home country.
-The municipal social welfare authorities assist with the arranging of emergency lodging.
+The municipal social welfare authorities assist with the arranging of temporary emergency lodging.

 Residence both in Finland and abroad

-If you live in Finland on a permanent basis and you receive basic social assistance, you can maintain your full entitlement to social assistance also during short trips of up to seven days abroad.
+If you live in Finland on a some other than a temporary basis and you receive basic social assistance, you can maintain your full entitlement to social assistance also during short trips of up to seven days abroad.
 You must tell Kela immediately if you will be staying abroad longer than seven days.
-Expenses incurred abroad are not considered when assessing the right to basic social assistance, however.
+Expenses incurred abroad are not considered when assessing the right to basic social assistance.
+If the stay abroad is temporary, reasonable housing costs incurred in Finland can be taken into account for a maximum of three months.

 If you live partly in Finland and partly abroad, you can get basic social assistance only for allowable expenses you incur while in Finland.